Vietnam.vn - Nền tảng quảng bá Việt Nam

 4-9520.png

-The Lancet drone is reportedly developed by ZALA Aero Group, a subsidiary of Kalashnikov Concern, and the vehicle has become a mainstay of Russian military operations since its debut in June 2019, at the ARMY-2019 military exhibition in Moscow.
+The Lancet drone is known to have been developed by ZALA Aero Group, a subsidiary of Kalashnikov Concern, and the vehicle has become a mainstay of Russian military operations since its debut in June 2019, at the ARMY-2019 military exhibition in Moscow.
 Photo: @ Military TV.

 5-7314.png

-The Lancet has been steadily evolving since it first saw combat in Syria in November 2020, where it was used against Tahrir al-Sham forces in Idlib.
-By July 2022, videos emerged showing Lancet drones attacking Ukrainian targets, including S-300 missile systems, T-64 tanks, and Western-supplied M777 howitzers.
+The Lancet has been steadily evolving since its first combat deployment in Syria in November 2020, where it was used against Tahrir al-Sham forces in Idlib.
+By July 2022, videos emerged showing Lancet drones attacking Ukrainian targets, including S-300 missile systems, T-64 tanks and Western-supplied M777 howitzers.
 Photo: @ Military TV.

 6-6365.png

 These operations often rely on reconnaissance drones to locate targets before the Lancet is launched, a tactic that maximizes its accuracy.
-The drone’s aerodynamic design features X-shaped biplane wings, which enhance maneuverability and speed, with reported dive speeds of up to 300 km/h.
+The drone’s aerodynamic design features X-shaped biplane wings, which enhance maneuverability and speed, with dive speeds reportedly reaching up to 300 km/h.
 Photo: @Military TV.

 7-2281.png